Bericht (19)

 55).
 Max Planck Institute for Biological Cybernetics, Tübingen, Germany (1998), 5 S.

-Übersicht durch Übersehen: "Veränderungsblindheit" in der Wahrnehmung von Szenen: Warum erscheint die Welt stabil?, Frankfurter Allgemeine Zeitung: Wissenschaftsbeilage, S. N1 (1998)
+Übersicht durch Übersehen: "Veränderungsblindheit" in der Wahrnehmung von Szenen: Warum erscheint die Welt stabil?
+Frankfurter Allgemeine Zeitung: Wissenschaftsbeilage, S. N1 (1998)